KeyboardKit/KeyboardKit/README.md

 KeyboardKit is a Swift library that helps you create custom keyboard extensions for `iOS` and `ipadOS`.

-KeyboardKit provides you with a rich set of `tools` and `actions`, `input sets` and `layouts`, `appearances` and `autocomplete`, `haptic` and `audio` feedback etc. It lets you create keyboards with `characters`, `numbers`, `symbols`, `emojis`, `images` and more, or entirely custom ones that make use of the vast additional functionality that this library provides.
+KeyboardKit provides you with `actions`, `input sets` and `layouts`, `appearances` and `autocomplete` support, `haptic` and `audio` feedback etc. It lets you create keyboards with `characters`, `numbers`, `symbols`, `emojis`, `images` and more or just use the additional `tools` and `extensions` that it provides.

 The end result can look something like this...or entirely different:

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

+If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
+You can also have a look at the demo app for inspiration.

+## SwiftUI vs. UIKit

-KeyboardKit supports both `UIKit` and `SwiftUI`, but SwiftUI is the main focus going forward.
+KeyboardKit supports both `SwiftUI` and `UIKit`, but SwiftUI is the main focus going forward.
 You can read more about UIKit support [here][UIKit].
 The rest of this readme assumes that you're using SwiftUI, although most information is valid for both UIKit and SwiftUI.

-If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
-You can also have a look at the demo app for inspiration.

 ## Installation